HiroshiKERA/calt-codebase/README.md

 ## 🚀 Quick Start

-While CALT can be installed via `pip`, the following is the simplest setup for your experiment with all dependencies:
+CALT can be installed via `pip install calt-x`.
+The following is the simplest setup for your experiment with all dependencies:

 ```bash
 git clone https://github.com/HiroshiKERA/calt-codebase.git